manuva/.NET/Betas/TweetParser/readme.txt

 Tweet Parser v1.0a by gjtDigital

---Searches tweets based on a keyword by user
+Searches tweets based on a keyword by user.
+This app uses the elysium wpf framework for design.

 ---Features to be added: